-The Upper Chain of Wetlands will comprise 57 acres of water/wetlands and 33 acres of grasslands.
-It will be supplied yearHow it will look: The Upper Chain of Wetlands will have the same look and function as the Lower Chain of Wetlands shown above during flood stage.
-It will reduce flood risk with a quality habitat that attracts wildlife.

-round with treated effluent from the nearby Central Wastewater Treatment Plant.
-During most of the year, water will flow into Cell C, then by gravity flow will drain into Cell B, then Cell A before exiting into Cedar Creek, a tributary of the Trinity River.
+The Upper Chain of Wetlands will have the same look and function as the Lower Chain of Wetlands shown above during flood stage. then by gravity flow will drain into Cell B, then Cell A before exiting into Cedar Creek, a tributary of the Trinity River.
 During most of the year, the direction of flow will actually run counter to that of the nearby main channel of the Trinity River.
 However, during overbanking events, the Upper Chain flow will reverse course, with flood waters passing from Cells A to B to C, then through the Lower Chain of Wetlands, before rejoining the main channel.
 A map at the end of this fact sheet shows the hydraulics.
+Dimensions The Upper and Lower Chains of Wetlands combined will be 3.7 miles long with an average width of 600 feet.
+They will include about 271 acres of improved habitat of 45 acres open water, 123 acres emergent wetlands and 102 acres of grasslands.
+Working together they will provide a continuous pathway for floodwaters to travel from just below Moore Park all the way to Great Trinity Forest Way (Loop 12) where they rejoin the main channel.